 In addition to the special collections, the Library preserves a collection of over 5000 photographs relating to the area taken by other local photographers, known and unknown.
 Photographers include Leah Amos, William Flowers, C.R.
 Savage, Horace Meyers, and more.

 In addition to the physical archives of the Idaho Room, the Library also offers access to several online databases.

 Access to the local Twin Falls newspapers going back to 1928.
 Microfilm is available inside the Library through the present year; online access goes to 2003.
-This resource is searchable and free to use; to ask the Library to find an article or obituary, please email the Reference Desk at email@example.com.
+This resource is searchable and free to use; to ask the Library to find an article or obituary, please email the Reference Desk at email@example.com or fill out this form.
 Research fees are $5 per item.

 Sanborn Fire Insurance Maps, which help to trace the early development of towns in Idaho, are available in digital form from inside the Library.